mohamed561/Barcode-Search-Application/README.md

 This is a search application designed to query EAN codes from user-provided or sample databases.
 Users are responsible for testing the application with their own data to ensure accuracy and functionality.

-## Contributing

-Contributions are welcome!
-Please follow these steps:

-1. Fork the repository.
-2. Create a feature branch (`git checkout -b feature-name`).
-3. Commit your changes (`git commit -m 'Add feature'`).
-4. Push to the branch (`git push origin feature-name`).
-5. Open a pull request.

-For detailed guidelines, see the `CONTRIBUTING.md` file (to be added).
-Contributions must comply with the MIT License.

 ## Credits

 - **Developed by**: Mohamed Troufi